-Recently asked questions relating to The Chorley & District Building Society transfer of equity
+Questions and answers: The Chorley & District Building Society transfer of equity

 - Online reading suggests that solicitors are more expensive than conveyancers for transfer of equity conveyancing.
-So is it better if I use a conveyancer or a solicitor where I am transferring equity and at the same time switching mortgage with The Chorley & District Building Society
+So is it better if I use a conveyancer or a solicitor if I am transferring equity and at the same time switching mortgage with The Chorley & District Building Society

 Please provide a copy of your National Insurance Number?

-Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?
+Please confirm the person to be removed from the title deeds will not reside at the property after the transfer of equity has been completed?

 Tax and Legal

-Transfer of Equity Conveyancing for Leasehold titles
+Transfer of Equity Conveyancing for Leasehold premises

 Indemnity Insurance